VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Methodologies

 where $P(x_t, x_v)$ is a prior over prompts and $P_{VLM}(y^* \mid g(x_t, x_v))$ is the likelihood that the VLM produces $y^*$ when queried with the transformed input.
 In black-box settings we cannot evaluate the likelihood directly.
 We therefore approximate it with a judge function \(J(x_z,\hat y)\in[0,1]\) that assigns a harmfulness score to the VLM response \(\hat y\) for the original behavior \(x_z\).
 With this approximation, the ELBO can be optimized using the REINFORCE gradient estimator by defining

 such that the policy gradient can be approximated with Monte Carlo sampling:

+where $B$ denotes the batch size.
 Intuitively, this estimator increases the probability of sampling prompts that achieve high scores under $f$, thereby reinforcing the attacker to generate adversarial strategies that lead to more harmful outputs while maintaining plausibility and diversity.
 For detailed derivations, see Appendix \ref{appen:variational_objective_and_optimization}.